stripe-samples/checkout-one-time-payments/README.md

 ## How to run locally

 There are two integrations: `client-only` and `client-and-server`.
-The following are instructions on how to run the `client-and-server` integration:
+The following are instructions on how to run the `client-and-server` integration.
+For `client-only` setup instructions see [client-only/client/README.md](./client-only/client/README.md)

 This sample includes 5 server implementations in Node, Ruby, Python, Java, and PHP.

 Follow the steps below to run locally.

-**[Client-only] 0.
-Enable Checkout in the Dashboard**

-If you plan on using the client-only integration, go to your [account settings](https://dashboard.stripe.com/account/checkout/settings) in the Dashboard and enable Checkout.

 **1. Clone and configure the sample**